 4. Ideas for posts

-You can use alerts if you ran out of ideas for your blog posts, or just to stay on top of everything that’s happening in the industry.
-By setting them up for the keywords related to your blog, you’ll know exactly what people are interested in, and in what way the information is presented, so that you can cover the news from another angle.
+You can use alerts if you run out of ideas for your blog posts or stay on top of everything in the industry.
+By setting them up for the keywords related to your blog, you’ll know exactly what people are interested in and how the information is presented so that you can cover the news from another angle.

 5. New customers

 Finally, we have another use of Google Alerts that works the other way around: using other people’s alerts in your favor.
-Many popular bloggers have Google Alerts set up for their name, or their website.
-If you’ve made a great piece of content that mentions them or links to them, you can bet that within the next 24 hours, as soon as they see their Alerts, they will come to check your post.
-This way you can introduce yourself to fellow bloggers, and possibly establish a relationship with them.
+For example, many popular bloggers have Google Alerts for their name or website.
+So if you’ve made a great piece of content that mentions them or links to them, you can bet that within the next 24 hours, they will come to check your post as soon as they see their Alerts.
+This way, you can introduce yourself to fellow bloggers and possibly establish a relationship with them.

-So you see, Google Alerts aren’t just alerts, they can be your way of conquering your niche.
-Set them up, sit back and wait for the opportunities to come to you!
+So you see, Google Alerts aren’t just alerting; they can be your way of conquering your niche.
+Set them up, sit back, and wait for the opportunities to come to you!